sridharmurali15/FactorExpansion/readme.md

 ## Problem Statement

 Implement a deep learning model that learns to expand single variable polynomials, where the model takes the factorized sequence as input and predict the expanded sequence.
-This is an exercise to demonstrate your machine learning prowess, so please refrain from parsing or rule-based methods.

 ## Solution